pawel-up/tabs-split-layout/docs/dnd.md

 An element prepared this way when the drag starts will be accepted as an item of the layout.

 You may notice that the Manager will insert a new tab with a default label.
-For that, the State will dispatch the `created` event to the hosting application.
+The State will dispatch the `created` event to the hosting application.
 It is dispatched when a new item is added to the transaction.
-Mind, that for convenience, the event is dispatched from the Manager's state, not transaction's.
+Mind that for convenience, the event is dispatched from the Manager's state, not the transaction's.

 You can cancel the event to indicate that the item should not be added to the layout, or you can update the state of the created item.
 The CustomEvent contains an item within a transaction.